anna-dor-plumsail/documents-docs/source/document-generation/docx/conditionally-hide-blocks.rst

 You can use `hide-block-if formatter <../common-docx-xlsx/formatters.html#hhide-block-if>`_ to hide blocks of a document.

-The formatter checks if a value for current tag is equal to a value of the parameter,, then finds closest collapsible block and hides it:
+The formatter checks if a value for current tag is equal to a value of the parameter, then finds closest collapsible block and hides it:

 - Table row
 - Bullet list item